HL7-cz/HIE/input/pagecontent/iti-81.md

 1. Use an extended access token defined in IUA conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.
 2. or, use mutual authentication (mTLS) on the transport layer in combination with a XUA token for authorization from the Get X-User Assertion transaction (Annex 5.1 1.6.4.2).
 The XUA token SHALL be conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.

-The CH:ATC Patient Audit Record Repository shall be grouped with CH:ADR, i.e. the CH:ATC Patient Audit Record Repository shall use the CH:ADR Authorization Decision Request transaction to authorize the transaction and enforce the authorization decision retrieved from CH:ADR Authorization Decision Response.
+The CZ:ATC Patient Audit Record Repository shall be grouped with CZ:ADR, i.e. the CZ:ATC Patient Audit Record Repository shall use the CZ:ADR Authorization Decision Request transaction to authorize the transaction and enforce the authorization decision retrieved from CZ:ADR Authorization Decision Response.

 The actors SHALL support the _traceparent_ header handling, as defined in Trace Context.